ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 that useful for configuring a task in-band:

 * An opaque `task_info` that is specific to a task.
 For e.g. this can be a string describing the purpose of this task.
-It can also be the DAP task ID chosen by task author.

 * An opaque `vdaf_config` that contains any VDAF specific parameters for the chosen `vdaf_type`.
-The aggregators MUST pass `vdaf_config` to VDAF initialiser, based on the chosen `vdaf_type`.

 The codepoints for standardized (V)DAFs are listed below:

 ~~~
 /* Codepoint for each standardized VDAF.
 Defined in
- I-D.draft-irtf-cfrg-vdaf-03 */
+ I-D.draft-irtf-cfrg-vdaf-03. */
 enum {
     prio3-aes128-count(0x00000000),
     prio3-aes128-sum(0x00000001),